HetBenkt/DQL-Tester-FX/CONTRIBUTING.md

     * Emma
     * SonarLint
 ### Non public dependencies (Documentum Foundation Classes)
-Documentum appications are required to use DFC libraries.
+Documentum applications are required to use DFC libraries.
 These can be downloaded from [OpenText My Support](https://mysupport.opentext.com)
 The pom.xml refers to these libraries from your local .m2 maven repository.
 To install external/downloaded jar dependencies to your local maven repository use the commands from the Wiki page [Maven commands](https://github.com/HetBenkt/DQL-Tester-FX/wiki/Maven-commands)
 ### Run the application
 * Add 2 run configurations (Run -> Edit Configurations...)